 Q: How long will it take to finish plowing all the streets?

-A: Once a general, full scale plowing of all 1708 lane miles of streets begins, it usually takes between 10-12 hours to complete the plowing effort.
+A: Once a general plow of all 1,793 lane miles of streets begins, it usually takes between 10 to 12 hours to complete.

 Q: How do I report that the snow plows missed my street?